-Our maximality result for weakly $y_\star$–dependent affine maps shows that there is essentially no headroom beyond the EnKF Update (EnKU): the largest possible exactness set $\mathrm{F}$ collapses to $\mathrm{E}^{\mathrm{EnKU}}$ up to the narrow symmetry class $\mathrm{S}_{\mathrm{nl-dec}}$ (Theorem \ref{thm:F_char}).
-Further, we showed that within $\mathrm{E}^{\mathrm{EnKU}}$, the EnKU is the unique affine exact conditioning map up to small symmetry classes $\mathrm{S}_{\mathrm{cov}}, \mathrm{S}_{\mathrm{dec}},$ and $\mathrm{S}_{\mathrm{cyc}}$ (Theorem \ref{thm:enkf_update_unique}).
 Many questions remain open.
-Importantly, our analysis is mean-field and {does not model} many practical effects—localization, covariance inflation, finite-$N$ sampling error, model error/mis-specification, and adaptive tuning—which are known to strongly impact performance.
-Further, in practical data assimilation and inverse problem questions, the true joint rarely lies in $\mathrm{E}^{\mathrm{EnKU}}$ and deviates even further from Gaussianity.
+Importantly, our analysis is mean-field and {does not address} many practical issues---finite-$N$ sampling error, localization, covariance inflation, model error/misspecification, and adaptive tuning schemes---which are known to strongly impact performance.
+Further, in practical data assimilation and inverse problems, the true joint distribution rarely lies in $\mathcal{E}^{\mathrm{EnKU}}$ and deviates even further from Gaussianity.
 Regardless, affine filters are applied in these settings.
-Therefore, another lens to study the question of choosing affine filters is the aspect of bias–variance tradeoff.
-Affine filters are usually used in high dimensions where the dimension is large compared to the ensemble size, which is non-i.i.d. after one filtering step.
+Therefore, another lens for studying the choice of affine filters is the bias--variance tradeoff.
+Affine filters are usually used in high dimensions where the dimension is large compared to the ensemble size, and where the ensemble is non-i.i.d.\ after one filtering step.
 For these two reasons, accepting bias in the estimator to reduce variance is inevitable.
 Quantifying this tradeoff in nonlinear settings remains an important direction.
-A related open question is treating the corresponding multi-step behavior of the EnKU (e.g., EKI), its exactness, and how nonlinear effects re-enter through evolving covariances \cite{iglesias2013ensemble, schillings2017analysis,schillings2018convergence}.
+A related open question is to treat the corresponding multi-step behavior of the EnKU (e.g., in ensemble Kalman inversion) and to understand how nonlinear effects re-enter through evolving covariances \cite{iglesias2013ensemble, schillings2017analysis,schillings2018convergence}.